dancercasey/getlexaicoin/README.md

 LEX is committed to creating real opportunity for the general population—our goal is to empower as many future millionaires as possible through disciplined governance, symbolic scarcity, and validator-grade transparency.

+🐾 Animal Rescue Commitment
+Lexaicoin [LEX] is more than a digital asset—it’s a movement toward fairness, transparency, and compassion.
+Once LEX gains traction and achieves validator-grade visibility across platforms, a portion of its strategic reserves will be donated to verified animal rescue organizations.

+We believe in:
+🐶 Direct impact: Donations will go to groups with proven track records in rescue, rehabilitation, and rehoming

+🐴 Transparency: Every donation will be logged publicly, with transaction hashes and recipient verification

+🐾 Legacy building: LEX holders will be part of a movement that uplifts both people and animals

+This initiative will be sequenced only after LEX achieves full optics propagation across StellarTerm, LOBSTR, and Scopuly.
+Until then, every symbolic swap and governance milestone brings us closer to activating this legacy.

+LEX is not just a coin—it’s a signal.
+For small holders.
+For transparency.
+For rescue.

 We are currently engaged in a tactical price war designed to restore symbolic clarity and protect LEX’s long-term value.
 When this campaign concludes, LEX’s supply will remain strategically tight, with no inflation, no dilution, and no artificial unlocks.

 Every LEX in circulation is part of a legacy—one built on fairness, transparency, and resilience.